agentic-digital-twins/ipp-ecosystem/README.md

-﻿# ipp-ecosystem
- // Root README.md (included in the repo root)

 # IPP Ecosystem - Interactive Software Stack Visualizations

 This repository includes interactive infographic visualizations of the software stack used by **Equilibrium Energy**, implemented in two technologies: